 Help the customer understand what they’re paying for.
 Start by asking what matters most — cost, clarity, or protection — and explain how each glass type lines up with that priority.

-If they’re focused on price, offer basic or UV-filtering glass and explain what’s covered.
-If glare is the concern, show how museum glass improves visibility.
-This keeps the conversation honest while still making space for upgrades.
+If they’re focused on price, for example, offer acrylic, regular, or UV-filtering glass and explain what each option is best for.
+But if glare is a concern, show how nonglare, water white, and museum glass improves visibility.
+This keeps the conversation honest while still leaving space for upgrades.

 Pricing Strategy: Markup and Positioning